A male doctor in a white coat and stethoscope.

 Chondrocyte Regeneration

-SMS cells have been tested for their effect on chondrocytes—the key cells responsible for producing and maintaining joint cartilage.
+Small Mobile Stem (SMS) cells have been tested for their effect on chondrocytes—the key cells responsible for producing and maintaining joint cartilage.

 Orthopedic specialist demonstrating human knee joint structure and cartilage using an anatomical model to explain SMS Biotech regenerative therapies.